IS-120/first-web-page/README.md

 [Optional]: Include open graph information.

-**Prereq**:
+**Prerequisites**:

 - VS Code installed and configured.
 - This Github Classroom assignment accepted and a repo of it created on your Github account.

 ## :large_orange_diamond: Git

 You need to use the Git software tool to upload your files to Github so that they can be hosted on Github Pages.
-Follow along in my [Installing and configurign git](https://youtu.be/NFlwNFBTw4c) video to learn how to install Git on your computer and then configure your Git username, email, and, finally, set the first branch name to "main".
+Follow along in my [Installing and configuring git](https://youtu.be/NFlwNFBTw4c) video to learn how to install Git on your computer and then configure your Git username, email, and, finally, set the first branch name to "main".

 ## Clone this assignment repo to VS Code